osposweb/osposweb.github.io/OSPOS-using-Xampp-(recommended-for-testing-or-local-use-only)..md

+If you are using WAMP follow the MAMP setup for the acu files.

 Make sure the version you use does not use mysql 5.7 or Php 7.
 It currently does not work with OSPOS.

 Download and Install Xampp - Version 5.6.28 / PHP 5.6.28 it is working great on Windows 10.